 Spring in Texas is by far the best time of the year.
 Not only are the temperatures very pleasant but the Texas Wildflowers are in full bloom.
 Among the many colorful flowers is the Texas Paintbrush.
-It’s colorful stalks mingle with Texas Bluebonnets, Pink Evening Primroses and Indian Blankets to form magnificent, colorful fields.
+It’s colorful stalks mingle with Texas Bluebonnets, Pink Evening Primroses, and Indian Blankets to form magnificent, colorful fields.
 There are many country roads that are lined with these colors and are very popular with wildflower enthusiasts.
-The congestion on these country roads rival the busy streets of our metropolitan area.
+The congestion on these country roads rivals the busy streets of our metropolitan area.
 I photographed this Texas Paintbrush at McKinney Falls State Park earlier this week.
-This flower is known by many names including Indian Paintbrush, Texas Indian Paintbrush, Entireleaf Indian Paintbrush and Scarlet Paintbrush.
+This flower is known by many names including Indian Paintbrush, Texas Indian Paintbrush, Entireleaf Indian Paintbrush, and Scarlet Paintbrush.

 I have been working on changing my wildflower photography technique by focusing more on the background Vs. just the flower and by eliminating the use of a flash.
 I used my time at the park this week to try some different approaches.
 Most involve setting my tripod as low as it could go in order to change my vantage point in order to include a more interesting background.
 This photograph is a good example of this new approach.
 This flower is about 12 inches off the ground so you can imagine how low my camera setup had to be to capture it and the other Texas Paintbrush blooms in the background.
 I am also trying to use more natural light versus flash photography.
 I think the lighting is better without the harshness of the flash.